- Fact Checked

 - Clinically Relevant Dosage: The strains should be dosed at levels proven effective in actual clinical studies, not just whatever they felt like putting in.

 - Transparent CFU Counts: When checking dosages, make sure they are listed in CFUs.
-"Proprietary blends" or "mg" are a red flag.
+"Proprietary blends" are a red flag.
+“Mg” is better than “proprietary blend”, but still not the ideal measurement for probiotic dosages.

 - Guaranteed Expiration Date: Make sure the product guarantees viability up to its expiration date, assuming you store it as directed.